Monster Rancher: Monster generation

-In Monster Rancher, Monster Rancher 2, Monster Rancher 3, Monster Rancher 4, and Monster Rancher EVO, monsters can be generated by inserting any CD into the game system.
+In Monster Rancher, Monster Rancher 2, Monster Rancher 3, Monster Rancher 4, and Monster Rancher EVO, the player can generate a new monster to use by inserting any CD into their video game console.
 Monster Rancher 3, Monster Rancher 4, and Monster Rancher EVO can also use DVDs.

 The characteristics of the monster (such as stats, breed and traits) are determined by various numbers stored in the game.
 To generate a monster, a random number generator is needed to define what characteristics the monster will have.
 Tecmo created a CD-reading system that would use the discs to generate random number seeds and, consequently, a large variety of random monsters.
 The values found in the discs' data are mapped to monster characteristics.

 Some discs are designed to produce specific monsters, often thematically related to the disc in question.
 For instance, in Monster Rancher 4, the Harry Potter and the Chamber of Secrets DVD (as well as the tie-in PlayStation 2 game) generates a unique owl monster, and in Monster Rancher 2 and Monster Rancher 4, Tecmo's Dead or Alive game creates a Pixie named Kasumi.
 Special CDs, called "pandora discs", can produce multiple monsters.
 Often, the Monster Rancher game CD itself is a pandora disc.